 Europeans put Americans to shame when it comes to holiday cheer and decor.
 The light displays, mulled wine, themed sweets, Christmas markets, and shop decorations make for a memorable holiday experience.

-There are at least twenty Europe Christmas destinations I can name off the top of my head.
-Nuremberg, Colmar, Strasbourg, London, Bruges, Cologne, Prague, Budapest, Vienna, Salzburg...you get the drift.
+There are at least twenty Europe Christmas destinations I can name off the top of my head: Nuremberg, Colmar, Strasbourg, London, Bruges, Cologne, Prague, Budapest, Vienna, Salzburg...you get the drift.

-My best advice is to pick a city that's a priority and then add on places that are close by and easily reachable by train.
+My best advice is to pick a city that's a priority and then add on places that are close by and reachable by train.

 Always assume you'll be back.
 You don't want to stuff your itinerary with too many places and spend endless hours on trains, buses, and planes.
-That's a sure way to exhaust yourself and not be able to enjoy a destination to its fullest.
+That's a sure way to exhaust yourself and not be able to enjoy a destination to the fullest.

 Enough with the preamble.
 Let's dive into my Christmas in Europe itinerary for London, Paris, and Bruges.